Ischemic optic neuropathy is damage of the optic nerve caused by a blockage of its blood supply.

 Loss of vision may be rapid (over minutes, hours, or sometimes days) but is painless.
 Depending on the cause, vision may be impaired in one or both eyes.
 Vision in the involved eye or eyes can range from almost normal to complete blindness.
 A small area of vision loss at the center of the visual field slowly enlarges and can progress to complete blindness.
 People with giant cell arteritis tend to be older, and their loss of vision tends to be more severe.
 They may have pain when they chew, headaches, muscle aches and pains, and pain when they comb their hair.

 Diagnosis involves examination of the back of the eyes with a light with magnifying lenses (ophthalmoscope).
 Determining the cause involves determining whether the person has any of the disorders known to be risk factors.

 Other tests may be necessary depending on what causes are likely.
-For example, if people have symptoms of obstructive sleep apnea (such as excessive daytime sleepiness or snoring), polysomnography (see Sleep Disorders: Testing) may be done.
+For example, if people have symptoms of obstructive sleep apnea (such as excessive daytime sleepiness or snoring), polysomnography (see Testing) may be done.
 If people have had blood clots, blood tests may be done to diagnose blood-clotting disorders.

+There is no effective treatment for arteritic ischemic optic neuropathy, and most lost vision is not recovered.
 In people with arteritic ischemic optic neuropathy caused by giant cell arteritis, loss of vision in the other eye occurs in 25 to 50% of people within days to weeks (and more over time) if treatment is not started.

 In people with nonarteritic ischemic optic neuropathy, treatment involves controlling blood pressure, diabetes, and other risk factors for atherosclerosis.
 Other causes, such as blood-clotting disorders and obstructive sleep apnea, may also require treatment.